Dilbert: Publication history

 Dilbert began syndication by United Feature Syndicate (a division of United Media) in April 1989.

 On June 3, 2010, United Media sold its licensing arm, along with the rights to Dilbert, to Iconix Brand Group.
 This led to Dilbert leaving United Media.
 In late December 2010, it was announced that Dilbert would move to Universal Uclick (a division of Andrews McMeel Universal, known as Andrews McMeel Syndication) beginning in June 2011, where it remained until 2023.

 In September 2022, Lee Enterprises ceased running the strip in what Scott Adams reported as 77 newspapers as the publisher declined to include the strip in a new comics page that was instituted throughout the company.
 He said that he had received complaints about Dilbert mocking the environmental, social, and corporate governance movement, but that he was not sure if that was the reason for the cancellation.
+The San Francisco Chronicle, owned by Hearst Media dropped Dilbert in October 2022 saying the move came after strips joked that reparations for slavery could be claimed by underperforming office workers.